Text of Expressing the sense of the Congress that private health insurance companies should take a proactive role in promoting healthy lifestyles, ...

 ...promoting healthy lifestyles, and for other purposes.

-This resolution was introduced in a previous session of Congress and was passed by the House on October 5, 2004 but was never passed by the Senate.
 The text of the bill below is as of Oct 6, 2004 (Received by the Senate).

 HCON 34 RDS